r2dtools/agent/README.md

 # R2DTools agent
-Simplify the maintenance of your websites and servers
+Simplify the maintenance of your websites

 ## Secure your website with SSL/TLS certificate

-R2DTools makes it possible to issue and deploy Let`s Encrypt certificate for a website in a few clicks via a user-friendly interface.
+R2DTools makes it possible to issue and deploy Let`s Encrypt certificate for a website in a few clicks via CLI.

 If you have an already issued certificate ( with .pem extension ) you can just upload it and R2DTools will secure your website with the uploaded certificate.